The Penn State Health Children’s Hospital Approach to Kidney Disease Care

-The Division of Pediatric Nephrology and Hypertension at Penn State Children’s Hospital care for infants, children and teenagers who live with kidney disease or who have high blood pressure.
+The Division of Pediatric Nephrology and Hypertension at Penn State Health Children’s Hospital care for infants, children and teenagers who live with kidney disease or who have high blood pressure.
 We work closely with children and their families to guide them through diagnosis, treatment and management of high blood pressure and kidney disease.

 Comprehensive Diagnosis and Treatment